nomino0/nomino0/README.md

 ### Hi there, I'm Amine! 👋

 I'm passionate about Art, Minimalism, and Creation.
-Currently, I'm diving into the realms of Data Science, IoT and Embedded Systems, exploring the intersection of technology and creativity.
+Currently, I'm diving into the realms of Data Science, IoT, and Embedded Systems, exploring the intersection of technology and creativity.

 🔭 Currently working on projects that merge my interests in art and technology.